Under a Cloud of Suspicion

 Given the reasons above, it’s no wonder that nearly half of SMBs (49%) believe the native security of their current cloud storage provider is not strong enough to protect their data.

 There clearly needs to be a stronger and more efficient way to ensure that data in the cloud remains safe.
-Moving to the cloud does not diminish an organisation’s need to secure access to and usage of file data because, after all, security audits, compliance mandates and government regulations all still require organisations to keep their data safe.
+Moving to the cloud does not diminish an organization’s need to secure access to and usage of file data because, after all, security audits, compliance mandates, and government regulations all still require organizations to keep their data safe.

 How FileAudit can help cloud storage security

-67% say that receiving alerts for unauthorised or suspicious access to sensitive data stored in the cloud would be extremely useful.
+67% say that receiving alerts for unauthorized or suspicious access to sensitive data stored in the cloud would be extremely useful.

 This is where FileAudit comes in.